 The Pétanque World Championships

-The Pétanque World Championships takes place in July, bringing together 15,000 aficionados from 90 French departments and 160,000 spectators from all over the globe !
+The Pétanque World Championships brings together 15,000 aficionados from 90 French departments and 160,000 spectators from all over the globe !
 Held in the alleys of the mythical Parc Borély in Marseille, a stone’s throw from the Med, the contest promises an authentic, friendly and buzzing atmosphere, redolent with typical Marseillais sunshine and joie de vivre.
 The Marcel Pagnol Pétanque Prize rewards committees and overseas federations for their efforts in promoting this iconic South of France game throughout the year.
 The Pétanque World Championships are more than just a competition – the meeting celebrates the very essence of Marseille lifestyle!

 Our best addresses if you want to train up!